Plugg: Russia and post-Soviet countries

-At first, plugg was dubbed minimalistic trap in Runet.
+Plugg would be dubbed as "minimalistic trap" in Runet, a Russian-language internet community.
 Face is commonly cited as the first rapper from Russia to start rapping over plugg beats in 2016, with songs such as "Кот" ("Cat") (produced by MexikoDro), "Vans" (produced by MexikoDro), and the "Revenge EP" (2017).
 Boulevard Depo was another early proponent of plugg in Russia, with songs such as "Проснись и пеки" ("Wake and Bake") and "Rare First Basement" (both produced by FrozenGangBeatz in 2016), "Burnout", and "Snake In The Snacks" (both produced by NastyBoy Boo in 2018).

 Big Baby Tape was also among the first rappers from Russia to put plugg into the spotlight, with the release of his debut EP, "Hoodrich Tales", in 2018, which he described as having "the essence of plugg music".

 In Ukraine, plugg was pioneered by the 044 KLAN music collective, particularly by rappers 044 ROSE and 044 yakata.

 Rocket, another Russian rapper, further popularized plugg in Russia with his "Supreme Swings" EP in 2020.